Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

 * ``type`` : the type of purchase, for example : ``monthly``, ``yearly``, ``one-time``, ``life-time``...
 * ``currency`` : we recommend to use a standard 3 letters long code ; for example ``EUR``

-Most payment gateways (such as Stripe) offer the possibility to define a callback URL when payment is processed.
-We will use this feature to push the event to [Google Tag Manager].

-A ``revenue`` event must be pushed everytime a payment is confirmed by the payment gateway.

-### Using a callback URL leading to a confirmation page
-In your app, the callback URL should lead to a payment confirmation page, displayed to the user.
-In order to push an event to GTM, we will need to insert the previous code in this confirmation page.
-The page requires the amount, currency, product and subscription type in order to set the properties, so it might happen that you will have to append those parameters to the callback URL you provide to Stripe, so they can then be extracted in the confirmation page.
-Don't hesitate to contact us on [Slack community] if you struggle with the implementation.

 ### The payment callback is entirely server-side
-If the payment is entirely processed server-side, and there is no confirmation page displayed to your user, then it's not possible to push the event in the datalayer.
-In that situation, there are three options :
+If there is no confirmation page, or the payment is entirely processed server-side, then it's not possible to push the event to GTM's datalayer.
+In that situation, there are three options to push the revenue event :
-1. Using a server-side GTM container
+1. Directly to Hyperaktiv via [Amplitude] API
-2. Pushing back a notification to the frontend from the backend
+2. By sending a notification to the frontend from the backend
-3. Pushing the event directly to Hyperaktiv via [Amplitude] API

-#### 1. Server-side GTM container
+3. Using a server-side GTM container
-The downside of this approach is that the container is a VM on GCP, which requires a billing account The VM would be in the free tier for some time, but depending on the volume of events, you could be charged --> we do not recommend to use the server-side tracking when it's possible to use the client-side (free).
-But if we stick to revenue events only, then it's a very small cost (<1€ a month if less than 100 revenue events a month).
-The procedure to install is [here](/pages/GTM_serverside)

-#### 2. Backend to frontend notification
-Especially if you're using a reactive webapp, you can push a notification from the backend to the frontend, for example to display a confirmation message.
-In this notification, you can add the required parameters to then, from the frontend, push the event in GTM's datalayer.
+4. Using Segment or any other ETL

-#### 3. Amplitude API
+#### 1. Amplitude API
 Here is the [full documentation](https://amplitude.com/docs/apis/analytics/http-v2#request)

 Here is a shorter version :